-- 7.75 Custody visitors must use the ICV Custody App using the provided electronic device located in each custody suite to record findings from their visit.
-A user guide on how to use the App and record a visit can be found at Part II Appendix 33.
-In situations where custody visitors are unable to utilise the App (for example the electronic device battery is dead), paper forms are available.
-A copy of the paper report form is contained in Part II Appendix 34.
-Once completed, the top white copy of the report should be forwarded to the OPCC, the second yellow copy should be provided to the Custody Sergeant and the third pink copy should be retained by an ICV until the Volunteer Manager informs the team that the white copy has been received and logged onto the App. - 7.76 Custody staff should not be present while visitors discuss and complete reports and wherever possible they should be able to use a private area for this purpose.
+- 7.66 At the end of each visit, and while they are still at the police station, independent custody visitors must complete the custody visit report form with their findings.
+A copy of the report form is contained in Part II Appendix 31.
+Custody staff should not be present while visitors discuss and complete reports and wherever possible they should be able to use a private area for this purpose.
 Details must include both specific matters (which may already have been brought to the attention of police officers/staff) and more general issues relating to custody conditions or procedures.
-All reports must be completed in English even if the visit has been conducted in another language. - 7.77 If custody visitors have issues of concern of a serious nature regarding the state of the custody suite or the attitude or behaviour of officers or staff they should contact the Custody Inspector prior to the conclusion of the visit.

-7.78 Any issues raised from visits will be reported to the Co-ordinator's meeting where a response will be provided by the Chief Inspector, Criminal Justice.
+All reports must be completed in English even if the visit has been conducted in another language. - 7.67 If independent custody visitors have issues of concern of a serious nature regarding the state of the custody suite or the attitude or behaviour of officers or staff they should contact the Custody Inspector prior to the conclusion of the visit. - 7.68 The top white copy of the report should be forwarded to the OPCC, the second yellow copy should be provided to the Custody Sergeant and the third pink copy should be retained by an ICV until the Co-ordinator informs the team that the white copy has been received and logged by the OPCC.
+Any issues raised on the form will be reported to the Co-ordinator's meeting where a response will be provided by the Chief Inspector, Criminal Justice.
 Identifying trends emerging from visits will also be addressed at this time.